Understanding your seller ratings

 How much seller ratings cost

-There's no cost to add seller ratings to your campaign, but you'll be charged as usual for clicks on your ad.
+Once you qualify for seller ratings, there’s no cost to add them to your campaign, but you'll be charged as usual for clicks on your ad.

 How you can improve your seller ratings and reviews